Mac Basics: Using Windows on your Mac via Boot Camp

 Installing Boot Camp

 For specific installation steps, refer to the "Boot Camp Installation & Setup Guide" PDF document that you printed, starting with Step 2 in the PDF.
-For Windows 7, you may wish to also read the Windows 7 installation frequently asked questions.
+For Windows 7, you may wish to also read the this article.

 Important: Apple does not provide technical phone support for installing, using, or recovering Microsoft Windows.
 Support is available for using Boot Camp Setup Assistant, as well as installing or restoring Boot Camp software while booted into Windows.
 Support articles and discussions may also be available on Apple's support website.